Protect your MacBook Pro on the go with one of these cases

 Most luxurious: Pad & Quill Cartella Slim case

 These cases are super thin and feature a wrapped spine, which buckles at a corner to allow your MacBook Pro to open fully.
 The cover is made from soft linen, and your MacBook sturdily stays put thanks to 3M "secure locking adhesive," which leaves no residue on your laptop.
+The 2021 14-inch and 16-inch M1 Pro/Max models are included.

 Pros: